 According to a study by the Institute for Energy Economics and Financial Analysis (IEEFA), the overall global demand for thermal coal will drop 28% by 2025 and specifically in China it will fall 57% by 2040.
 The import restrictions have already been felt as Chinese authorities have stopped all imports of coal from across the globe at the end of 2018 to protect the interests of domestic producers.
 In 2019, the local production in China is projected to rise by around 100 million tonnes, signalling the further decline of imports.

 It would be advantageous for the US to follow Russia and find a way to benefit from China’s rising LNG demand as it was the third biggest buyer of US LNG in 2017.
 However, the ongoing trade dispute between the two countries is a considerable barrier.
 The tariffs on US cargoes that went into effect in September 2018 have made their mark.
 In the last six months of the previous year, only six LNG vessels went from the United States to China, Reuters reports, while during the same period in 2017 there were 25.

 While there is optimism that a new trade agreement could stabilise the situation, time might be running out.
 There are plenty of other countries ready to fill the gap and supply China with the much-desired fuel.
 On the other hand, China’s plans to quadruple LNG imports might mean that there will be a wealth of opportunities for all suppliers, US included.

 What do LNG producers have to say on the subject?
-Ask them yourself by joining executives from leading industry companies at the Gas & LNG Summit in Calgary, Canada on November 5th.
+Ask them yourself by joining executives from leading industry companies at the Gas & LNG Summit in Muscat, Oman on 2-3 December 2019.
 Experts and professionals from across the value chain will gather there for two days of discussions, networking and more.
-For additional information visit www.gaslngcanada.com.
+For additional information visit www.gasoman.com